scinos/yarn-deduplicate/README.md

 It is important to note that we do not consider duplicated packages when the version ranges don't overlap.
 For example, if your project depends on `underscore@^1.0.0` and `underscore@^2.0.0`.
-Your project will end up with two versions of `underscore`, and `yarn-tools` won't change that.
+Your project will end up with two versions of `underscore`, and `yarn-deduplicate` won't change that.

 When using `yarn-deduplicate` remember that **it will change your dependency tree**.
 There are certain code paths that now will run with a different set of dependencies.
 It is highly recommended